JakMobius/Beelder/README.md

 1) First way is to not separate the project assembly scheme.
-   This approach makes it hard to keep your project scheme structured, be as you will have to manually set the order of the assembly steps
+   This approach makes it hard to keep your project scheme structured, as you will have to manually set the order of the assembly steps
 2) Second way is to use Beelder targets.

 ### Using targets